rahultumpala/rahultumpala.github.io/_posts/007-batching-in-flink.md

 Briefly:

 - allowedLateness: You can specify how late an element can enter the window. "lateness" is calculated through event time.
-Event time is a timestamp attached to every entity(event) internally but this feature requires watermarking enabled because watermarks are treated as window boundaries based on which lateness is calculated. allowedLateness is 0 yby default.
+Event time is a timestamp attached to every entity(event) internally but this feature requires watermarking enabled because watermarks are treated as window boundaries based on which lateness is calculated. allowedLateness is 0 by default.

 - trigger: A trigger can be fired registered on the window to trigger the computation, to clear the window or to do both.
 A trigger can be used to register timers for future actions as well.
 In our case a `CountTrigger` can be used to perform some computation when the threshold is reached. `CountTrigger` is available out of the box.